understanding-search/maze-dataset/docs/paper/paper.md

 ## Success Rate Estimation {#success-rate-estimation}

-In order to replicate the exact dataset distribution of [@easy_to_hard], we allow for additional constraints in [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType), such as enforcing that the start or end point be in a "dead end" with only one accessible neighbor cell.
-However, combining this with cyclic mazes (such as those generated with percolation), as was required for the work in [@knutson2024logicalextrapolation], can lead to an absence of valid start and end points.
+In order to replicate the exact dataset distribution of [@easy_to_hard], the parameter [`MazeDatasetConfig.endpoint_kwargs:`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#MazeDatasetConfig.endpoint_kwargs) [`EndpointKwargsType`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/maze_dataset_config.html#EndpointKwargsType) allows for additional constraints such as enforcing that the start or end point be in a "dead end" with only one accessible neighbor cell.
+However, combining these constraints with cyclic mazes (such as those generated with percolation), as was required for the work in [@knutson2024logicalextrapolation], can lead to an absence of valid start and end points.
 Placing theoretical bounds on this success rate is difficult, as it depends on the exact maze generation algorithm and parameters used.
-However, our package provides a way to estimate the success rate of a given configuration using a symbolic regression model trained with PySR [@pysr].
+To deal with this, our package provides a way to estimate the success rate of a given configuration using a symbolic regression model trained with PySR [@pysr].
 More details on this can be found in [`estimate_dataset_fractions.ipynb`](https://understanding-search.github.io/maze-dataset/notebooks/estimate_dataset_fractions.html).

-Using the estimation simply requires the user to call [`cfg_new: MazeDatasetConfig = cfg.success_fraction_compensate()`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig.success_fraction_compensate), providing their initial `cfg` and then using the returned `cfg_new` in its place.
+Using the estimation algorithm simply requires the user to call [`cfg_new: MazeDatasetConfig = cfg.success_fraction_compensate()`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig.success_fraction_compensate), providing their initial `cfg` and then using the returned `cfg_new` in its place.

 ### Success Rate Estimation Algorithm

 The base function learned by symbolic regression privdes limited insight and may be subject to change.
 It is defined as [`cfg_success_predict_fn`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/success_predict_math.html#cfg_success_predict_fn), and takes a 5 dimensional float vector created by `MazeDatasetConfig._to_ps_array()` which represents the 0) percolation value 1) grid size 2) endpoint deadend configuration 3) endpoint uniqueness 4) categorical generation function index.

 However, the outputs of this function are not directly usable due to minor divergences at the endpoints with respect to the percolation probability $p$.
 Since we know that maze success is either guaranteed or impossible for $p=0$ and $p=1$, we define the [`soft_step`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/success_predict_math.html#soft_step) function to nudge the raw output of the symbolic regression.
-This function is defined with:
+This function is defined with the following components:

-A shifted sigmoid $\sigma_s$, amplitude scaling $A$, and $h$ function:
+shifted sigmoid $\sigma_s$, amplitude scaling $A$, and $h$ function given by
 $$
   \sigma_s(x) = (1 + e^{-10^3 \cdot (x-0.5)})^{-1}
   \qquad A(q,a,w) = w \cdot (1 - |2q-1|^a)